charlie-harvard/e28/p4/README.md

 By clicking on the news source domain link, users will be redirect to the Channel page.
 A list of the latest news, which come from this domain, will be displayed.

 ### Searching
 Searching function is implemented on the navigation bar.
 In order to start a search, users need to enter at least 2 charactars in the text box.
+This is implemented by using **Vuelidate**.
 On the Search Results page, Recent search keywords are displayed and linked to the corresponding results.
 Recent search keywords are stored locally.